Can A Disabled Person Make A Will | He Can't See, Hear, & Speak

 If the testator is blind, the law requires that the will shall be read to him twice, once by one of the subscribing witnesses, and again by the notary public before whom it is acknowledged.

 You may be wondering now why the will has to be read twice to a blind testator.
-In Garcia vs. Vasquez((G.R.
-No. L-26615, April 30, 1970)) the Court explains:
+In Garcia vs. Vasquez9 the Court explains:

 The rationale behind the requirement of reading the will to a testator if he is blind or incapable of reading the will himself.
 The aim is to make the provisions of the will known to him, so that he may be able to object if they are not in accordance with his wishes.
 The goal of the law is to make sure that the constitutions of the will are properly carried on and understood by the testator who has physical incapacities.
-In this sense, the dispositions of the provisions of the will are truly reflective of his desires, and that the witnesses have to act within the range of the testator’s other senses.((Ibid.))
+In this sense, the dispositions of the provisions of the will are truly reflective of his desires, and that the witnesses have to act within the range of the testator’s other senses.10

 Illiterates